t2946282/demoproject/README.md

 ## This is a demo project for students to write a basic README for their projects

-Remember to check Githun Awesome list of README examples: [https://github.com/matiassingers/awesome-readme](https://github.com/matiassingers/awesome-readme)
+Remember to check Github Awesome list of README examples: [https://github.com/matiassingers/awesome-readme](https://github.com/matiassingers/awesome-readme)

 ## Introduction